 Any criminal conviction can have serious and life-long implications.Today's job market is incredibly competitive - a criminal conviction, however inconsequential or seemingly irrelevant, can be the difference between a dream job and unemployment.
 Additionally, a criminal conviction can have an effect on your ability to get Federal Student Loans, housing, a professional license, security clearance, etc. As such, it is understandable that one of the most common questions I get is about "expunging" or erasing a criminal conviction.

-If you are being held back by past conviction, I can help.
+If you are being held back by past conviction, we can help.

 Unfortunately, in this digital era, you are never going to get all records from a case completely removed from the public eye; anything that was once on the internet is always going to be there.
 Now I am willing to bet this is a little disappointing, most people who are interested in expungement want their conviction “completely off” their record - as if it never occurred.
 Realistically, this is just not going to happen.
 Even if you could erase all the records from the internet, Idaho, unlike many other states, only permits expungement in a few, very specific circumstances: